 BASIC INSTRUCTIONS FOR MEDITATION ON THE BREATH

 Settle into the body.
 Experience what it is like to be alive in this body at this moment.
 Feel the vibration of life.
 Survey the “mood” states today…today’s weather.
 Energetic?
 Calm?
 Tired?
 Anxious?
 Peaceful?
 Fearful?
-Etc. Don’t try to change anything, just notice.
+Whatever you perceive.
+Don’t try to change anything, just notice.

 Take a moment to relax what is easily able to be relaxed.
 Soften the facial muscles.
 Relax and “unhinge” the jaw.
 Allow the shoulders to settle down.
 Soften the belly and hands.